-As the Chinook Force Delivery Duty Holder (DDH), and in accordance with MAA 1 instruction, I hereby appoint you to be the RAF Odiham Aerodrome Operator (AO) and my Responsible Officer for all Duty Holder Facing organisations within your Area of Responsibility (AoR), reporting directly to me on all matters concerning air safety.
+As the Chinook Force Delivery Duty Holder (DDH), and in accordance with MAA instruction1, I 1. hereby appoint you to be the RAF Odiham Aerodrome Operator (AO) and my Responsible Officer for all Duty Holder Facing organisations within your Area of Responsibility (AoR)2, reporting directly to me on all matters concerning Air Safety (AS)3,

-In appointing you into these roles, your skills, experience and competences have been 2. examined and have been deemed appropriate to make you suitably qualified, trained and experienced to discharge your duties.
+In appointing you into these roles, your skills, experience and competencies have been examined and have been deemed appropriate to make you suitably qualified, trained and experienced to discharge your duties.
 If you perceive any requirement for additional training, support or guidance to fulfil your positions of AO and Responsible Officer, you should inform me.

-3. In these roles you will primarily be responsible for providing me, as Head of Establishment (HoE), an assurance of the provision of a Safe Operating Environment (SOE) at RAF Odiham.
-In addition, you will be responsible for advising me, my Senior Operator (SO) and Chief Air Engineer (CAE) on the operating procedures and safe use of the air system within your AoR.
+3. In these roles you will primarily be responsible for providing me, as Head of Establishment (HoE), an assurance of the provision of Safe Operating Environment (SOE) at RAF Odiham.
+In addition, you will be responsible for advising me, my Senior Operator (SO) and Chief Air Engineer (CAE) on the operating procedures and safe use of the systems within your AoR.
 You are specifically responsible for the implementation of regulation and assurance of operating procedures and standards across your AoR.
-Your
+Your full Roles and Responsibilities can be found within RA1026. a copy of which has been attached to this letter for your reference.